ItsSim/fsolauncher/README.md

 Built binaries are generated in the `release` folder (`FreeSO Launcher.dmg` for macOS and `FreeSO Launcher Setup.exe` for Windows).

+Notes on building for multiple platforms:
+* If you're using a macOS machine for development, you can generate builds for both macOS and Windows using the commands above.
+You need to have [wine](https://formulae.brew.sh/cask/wine-stable) installed before running `npm run buildwin`.
+* If you're using a Windows machine for development, you can only generate builds for Windows via `npm run buildwin`.
+This is due to the .dmg creation process during macOS builds, which is incompatible with Windows systems.

 ## Latest Releases

 Visit the [Releases page](https://github.com/ItsSim/fsolauncher/releases) to download the latest version of FreeSO Launcher for Windows and macOS.

 ## Linux Support

 At this time, Linux support is not planned.
-However, a Lutris script exists to install FreeSO and its dependencies: [FreeSO on Lutris](https://lutris.net/games/freeso/)
+However, a Lutris script exists to install FreeSO and its dependencies: [FreeSO on Lutris](https://lutris.net/games/freeso/) (not official or maintainted by the maintainers of this repository).

 ## FreeSO Launcher Wiki